Why choose Monash?

 - Resilient cultures and communities – cultural heritage, economic modelling, mental health law

-Many masters by research and PhD programmes are supported by generous scholarships and bursaries.
+Many masters by research and PhD programmes at Monash are supported by generous scholarships and bursaries.

 Facilities and support

 The global village

-But Monash is more than a place to study - it offers you the chance to join a community that supports academic achievement, personal growth and the development of lasting friendships.
-Orientation Week welcomes all new students from over 100 countries and connects them via 150 clubs and societies, student associations and a host of support services including a campus centre, chaplains, prayer rooms, learning support, and health and disability services.
+But Monash is more than a place to study – it offers you the chance to join a community that supports academic achievement, personal growth and the development of lasting friendships.
+Orientation Week welcomes all new students from over 100 countries and connects them via a network of 150 clubs and societies, student associations and a host of support services including a campus centre, chaplains, prayer rooms, learning support, and health and disability services.

 Monash has a proud tradition of working in its communities and we want you to share in that.
 Students can extend their experience by volunteering in Arts (Oxfam and World Vision), Law (legal advice centres), Engineering (Engineers Without Borders), Art and Design (Monash University Museum of Art volunteer programme) and Monash Sports (support crew), or you can engage through Monash’s Volunteer Gateway.

 Graduate and career outcomes

-The Australian Group of Eight universities are recognised for teaching and research excellence as well as their ability to produce graduates who find full-time work sooner, and who begin on higher salaries.
+The Times Higher Education Global Employability ranking places Monash 57 in world.
+The Group of Eight universities are recognised for teaching and research excellence as well as their ability to produce graduates who find full-time work sooner, and who begin on higher salaries.

 Industry Based Learning and Internships

 For students seeking real-world experience, Monash University offers IBL programmes and internships across most of its degrees.
-The Faculties of Arts, Business and Economics, Education, Engineering, IT and Medicine, Nursing and Health Sciences (MNHS) provide good examples of this cooperative education program that gives students the opportunity to unleash the knowledge and skills learned at university in the real world.
+The Faculties of Arts; Business and Economics; Education; Engineering; Information Technology (IT); and Medicine, Nursing and Health Sciences (MNHS) provide good examples of this cooperative education programme which gives students the opportunity to unleash the knowledge and skills learned at university in the real world.